artulloss/Hotbar/README.md

   world: UniqueHotbarName
  ```

-If you don't have them automatically appear, you can still call them by calling the command `hotbar {hotbarName} {player}`
+If you don't have them automatically appear, you can still call them by calling the command `hotbar {identifier} {player}`

+*Note that this command can only be called by the console*

 #### Command format